Contribution auditor in Paris : In-kind contribution valuation (commissaire aux apports)

 Specific situations : capital increase, merger, transformation#

 - Capital increase by in-kind contribution: a contribution auditor must be appointed under the same conditions as at formation.
-The report must be filed with the registry at least 8 days before the extraordinary general meeting (art.
-R.225-136 Commercial Code).
+The report is made available to shareholders at the registered office at least 8 days before the EGM (art.
+R.225-136 Commercial Code), then attached to the minutes and filed with the registry upon the amendment filing.

 - Merger or demerger: the engagement is handled by a merger auditor, governed by the CNCC technical opinion on merger audit engagements (December 2024 edition) and appointed by court order from the president of the Commercial Court.
 Where the transaction includes an ancillary in-kind contribution, a contribution auditor may be appointed in parallel.